compbel/SMiTH/README.md

 ## Instructions

 The project is run from the script ``runSMiTH.m``.
-In this script the user run the main function ``migrationSampler`` with necessary parameters.
+In this script the user should run the main function ``migrationSampler`` with necessary parameters.
 ``[migrSamp,objSamp,originSamp,consensus, siteList] = migrationSampler(filePhylo,sampGenerator,nSamp,constr,timeLimit,fileSeq,delimeter,tokenPos)``

 ### Input: required parameters